The Craft Beer Marketing Playbook: Principles for effective revenue generation

 Once you hit publish though, the job ain’t done.

-The Big E: Engagement
+The Big E for Breweries: Engagement

 Here we make our move from Don Draper into Garyvee’s neighborhood…